 Driving in Rome

-Cycling and Vespas in Rome
+Cycling, scooters and Vespas in Rome

-Bicycle paths in Rome are few and far between.
-More often than not expats will have to ride on the road, which can be extremely dangerous.
+Another alternative is Vespas and there are many rental agencies for them dotted around the city.
 Despite a prevalence of Vespas and motorcycles, driving by scooter can be dangerous considering Rome's aggressive driving culture.